oronts/vendure-data-hub-plugin/docs/developer-guide/extending/README.md

 }
 ```

-Scripts can modify records at any of the 18 hook stages.
+Scripts can modify records at any of the 24 hook stages (18 for step types and 6 global).
 They receive the records array, a `HookContext` with pipeline/run metadata, and optional `args` from the hook action config.

 ### Template Registration